lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 clearer than in the media frenzy surrounding the run up to and the aftermath of Tennessee's ban of the practice in 1947.
-A series of highly-publicized deaths and conflicts between serpent handlers and police prompted the state to do something about the practice.cxviii Tennessee determined, "It shall not be lawful for any person, or persons to display, exhibit, handle or use any poisonous or dangerous snake or reptile in such a manner as to endanger the life or health of any person."cxix The Tennessee law prompted the arrest of Hensley and other handlers and led to a trial and national media coverage.
+A series of highly-publicized deaths and conflicts between serpent handlers and police prompted the state to do something about the practice. [^118] Tennessee determined, "It shall not be lawful for any person, or persons to display, exhibit, handle or use any poisonous or dangerous snake or reptile in such a manner as to endanger the life or health of any person." [^119] The Tennessee law prompted the arrest of Hensley and other handlers and led to a trial and national media coverage.

 Image: 03\_JB\_Collins\_1.jpg